hevyapp/hevy-gpt/README.md

 - If the GPT is doing weird things with the API you can constrain its behaviour by modifying the OpenAPI spec.
 For example it was passing a superset_id of 0 for all exercises when creating a routine.
 To fix that I modified the spec to use type `enum: [null]`.
 - It seems to perform better if there are fewer exercises to choose from.
 I've reduced the exercise library to just 100 exercises.

+## Test Prompts

+- I'd like to gain muscle and get stronger.
+I have access to all the typical gym equipment.
+Can you build me a set of 4 routines that I can do weekly?
+Please add a fun emoji to the title of each routine.
+- How much did I lift the last time I did Bench Press?
+In lbs please.

 ## Configuration

 #### Name